DylanMoriarty/moriartynaps/app/_posts/0000-18-01-work-in-progress.md

 {% include chapter2.html %}Own the Medium
 {% include chapter3.html %}

 This is a bonefide blog, but I'm still going the self-coded route.
-Medium, Wordpress, or what have ya seem like swell options for this, but I like having complete control over _everything_.
+Medium, Wordpress, or what have ya seem like swell options, but I like having complete control over _everything_.

 Instead of having to cross my fingers that various mapping libraries work with this, I can make it work.
 If I want a feature (such as {% include tooltips.html face="tooltips!" tip="Or the musicbox at the top of this post!" %}), I can make it.

 This means each post will be more work, but hey, maybe it'll be worth it.
-Afterall, these are artisanal blog posts folks!!
+Afterall, these are _artisanal blog posts_ folks!!

 {% include chapter1.html %}5.
 {% include chapter2.html %}OK, ...but why naps?